afonsopimenta/web-snake-game/README.md

 Hope you enjoy it! 😄

 ## Download
-In case you want to download the files to test the code for yourself you need to rename the '.env.exemple' file to '.env' and set your own database user and password
+In case you want to download the files to test the code for yourself you need to rename the '.env.example' file to '.env' and set your own database user and password.